- Soak up sights and sounds of secluded areas rarely seen by outsiders

 - Embrace serendipitous moments and unexpected discoveries off the tourist-trod path

 Into the Heart of Burma's Golden Land

 What is it to be extraordinary?
 Rudyard Kipling knew.
 So when he described Burma as "unlike any land you know about," trust him.
 One hundred years later, his assessment still stands.
-For nearly 20 years we've been exploring this mysterious and long-cloistered world by bike.
+For nearly 20 years we’ve been exploring this mysterious and long-cloistered world by bike.
 Let us show you why we keep coming back to Myanmar.
-It's the temples.
+It's not the easiest place to travel, but it's one of the more magical places we know.
+It’s the temples.
 The landscapes.
-The complex history and diverse culture.
+The complex history.
+The diverse culture.
 The authenticity of the people.
-How often can you leave the ordinary behind for something truly magical?
-That's what we thought.
-Don't forget your memory cards.
+How often can you leave the ordinary behind for something truly unique?
+Join us - before it finds its way onto the tourist map.